 Item Description DSCP to Queue Mapping (for Ingress) - Settings for the incoming packets.
 DSCP Display the DSCP value (0 to 7).
 Queue Define the queue ID (level 1 to 8) for different DSCP values.
 Queue to DSCP Mapping (for Egress Remarking) - Settings for outgoing packets.
 Queue Display the queue ID (level 1 to 8) for different DSCP values.
 DSCP Define the DSCP value (0 to 7).
-Apply Save the settings or changes to the switch.
+Apply Apply the settings to the switch.

-IV-1-6 IP Precedence Mapping
+V-1-6 IP Precedence Mapping